AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/specifying-xci-configuration-options.md

 ---
 title: Specifying XCI configuration options
 description: Learn how to specify the XCI configuration options.
-This document explains how you can specify a custom XCI file values for your AEM Adaptive Form, so that it can be used while form rendering.
+You can specify a custom XCI file values for Adaptive Form, so that it can be used while form rendering.
 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/configuring_forms